ENGR 1025 Introduction to Engineering Practice (WSTC AssocD)

 Legacy Code 700149

 Coordinator Abbas Ranjbar Opens in new window

-Description This unit encourages students to explore the professional responsibilities and challenges faced by Engineers.
+Description This subject encourages students to explore the professional responsibilities and challenges faced by Engineers.
 Students are introduced to emerging issues and approaches in engineering profession, especially particular attention will be given to systems approach.
 Students engage in a term-long research and problem solving task that addresses technical, environmental and social sustainability imperatives and fosters fundamental research, communication skills.
 Special emphasis is placed on lifelong learning, academic literacy and professional skills including information literacy, project management, engineering drawing and teamwork which equip students for subsequent academic and professional contexts.